pengyuanli/FigSplit/README.md

 The coordinates of identified panels by applying CCA method to *Susan_im*.

 \subsection{Datasets}
-The dataset used for the Figure Separation task at [ImageCLEF2013](https://www.imageclef.org/2013/medical), [ImageCLEF2015](https://www.imageclef.org/2015/medical), [ImageCLEF2016](https://www.imageclef.org/2016/medical).
+The datasets used for the Figure Separation task at [ImageCLEF2013](https://www.imageclef.org/2013/medical), [ImageCLEF2015](https://www.imageclef.org/2015/medical), [ImageCLEF2016](https://www.imageclef.org/2016/medical).